TakNotify/TakNotify.Provider.AmazonSES/README.md

-# TakNotify.Provider.AmazonSES
+# TakNotify - Amazon SES Provider

-The provider for TakNotify to send email notification via Amazon SES
+`TakNotify.Provider.AmazonSES` is a provider for `TakNotify` library that sends email notification via Amazon SES.

+Please refer to the [project page](https://taknotify.github.io/) to get more details about the usage of this package.